Meeting Rooms Equipment

 - Hunneman – Microphone (Wireless)

-Wireless microphone (RadioShack Hands-Free Tie-Clip Omnidirectional Electret) clips to speaker's lapel or clothing.
-Small Sennheiser Bodypack transmitter clips to speaker's belt or is carried in a pocket.
+Due to their size, the wireless microphones we provide are stored in the podium at the front of the room.
+Wireless microphone clips to speaker’s lapel or clothing.
+Small Sennheiser Bodypack transmitter clips to speaker’s belt or is carried in a pocket.

 - Assistive Listening Devices (3)